stbnvll/simonstubenvoll/portfolio/2020-01-datev-personal-benchmark-online.md

   <figcaption class="post__caption">Employee versus comparison group</figcaption>
 </figure>

-The technology stack of the UI is relatively narrow, it is based on <a href="https://angular.io/" target="_blank" rel="noopener noreferrer">Angular</a> and uses <a href="https://d3js.org" target="_blank" rel="noopener noreferrer">D3</a> to draw the graphics.
-The tasks were also to establish a web application in an on-prem-dominated environment and to develop a suitable user experience - they still are.
+The technology stack of the frontend is relatively narrow, consisting primarily of <a href="https://angular.io/" target="_blank" rel="noopener noreferrer">Angular</a> and <a href="https://d3js.org/" target="_blank" rel="noopener noreferrer">D3</a>.
+The latter is used to draw the graphics.
+Away from the UI, challenges for the team were (and still are) mainly to meet data protection requirements as well as to establish a web-based application in a still on-prem-dominated environment.